SubratShrestha/Notes/UNSW/20T2/2041Comp/perl.md

 To get rid of those endlines, we use the `chomp $var;` command.

+**<$stream>** will take the input from a stream, could be stdin, or we could open a file and make that the stream.

 **$ sign** to indicate a scalar value, which is just a single value.

 **Always quote your strings.** It does work unquoted but the warning system will say that the string could be a reseved word in the future and that will break the code, and this is a good warning.

 **Single quotes** are for just strings, the variables within single quotes are not expanded.

+**<>** is the diamond operator.
+Without a stream inside is special, it acts like a linux filter.
+If arguments are given to it, then it treats them like files and we can open them and what not.
+But when values are given in stdin, it defaults to using them as stdin.

+**=~** is how we apply regex to a variable or a bare string.
+Depending on what we're doing with the regex, it may or may not affect the string.
+Like a normal matching wouldn't affect the variable or string `($string =~ /\S+/)` but we can also do replacement and what not, which will change the string.